EricssonResearch/scott-eu/simulation-ros/doc/README.md

     $ roscore
     ```

-2. Open Vrep and load a scene
+2. Open V-REP and load a scene
     ```
     cd /<path_to_vrep>
     ./vrep.sh
     ```
-    - All the scenes are stored in the *turtlebot2i_description/v-rep_model* folder of ROS workspace.
-V-REP scenes have .ttt extension.
+    - After loading V-REP, open the warehouse scenario scenario (File -> Open Scene...), which is locate in `turtlebot2i/turtlebot2i_description/v-rep_model/v-rep_model/warehouse_scene/warehouse_scene.ttt`.
+V-REP scenes have `.ttt` extension.
-    - Try opening the "warehouse_turtlebot2i.ttt" file from V-REP (File -> Open Scene...).
     - Press play button to start the simulation.
+    - **For additional details** please check the [Turtlebot2i V-Rep Model and Warehouse Scenes documentation](https://github.com/EricssonResearch/scott-eu/blob/master/simulation-ros/src/turtlebot2i/turtlebot2i_description/v-rep_model/README.md).

-    **Note:** Without a running roscore, Vrep cannot communicate with other components.
-In case of that, check the terminal and make sure ROS plugin is loaded successfully.
+    **Note:** Without a running roscore, V-REP cannot communicate with other components.
+In case of that, check the terminal and make sure that ROS plugin is loaded successfully.

 3. Run ROS programs
     All the ROS programs are stored in the ROS package.
 The instructions to run the programs can be found in the README.md files located in each package.